jajk/imitativeVue/README.md

 # imitativeVue
-the main idea is that imitating the data driven of Vue.
+the main idea is that imitating the data driven of Vue and virtual DOM.